 One interesting factor that might make the unit market more interesting for buy-to-let investors is that the while average sales prices have risen steadily, rental prices are on a steeper incline.
 HtAG analysis sees this trend continuing with the percentage increase in rents increasing at a greater rate than the increase in sales prices.

-The market cycle graph for units is very similar to the graph for houses in Moreton Bay.
+The growth rate graph for units is very similar to the graph for houses in Moreton Bay.
 The unit sale value dip was actually a little shorter than the dip in house prices.
 Nevertheless, HtAG forecasts see continued unit sale price increases over the next two years, although at a slower pace.

-The scatter plot of unit sales shows how low the turnover is in this market, which means that aggregated data across the LGA as a whole is more reliable than zone-by-zone statistics.
+The scatter plot of unit sales shows how low the turnover is in this market.
+This means that aggregated data across the LGA as a whole is more reliable than zone-by-zone statistics.

 Property investors looking to avoid the price falls that many LGAs in Australia threaten should certainly invest in Moreton Bay with confidence.
 The demand for houses in this LGA is particularly strong.
 Although prices aren’t expected to grow at a rapid pace over the next two years, they will grow.
 Better yet, rent levels are expected to grow at a faster rate.
 This means that Moreton Bay is a good place to invest for buy-to-let investors who can expect steadily growing income plus capital growth.